 UC San Diego Health saw a year-over-year reduction in total waste, from 24.86 to 22.44 pounds per adjusted patient day (APD), nearing the 2030 UC Health goal of 20 pounds per APD early.
 Overall recycling numbers declined due to vendor data corrections in confidential paper shredding, while municipal waste and regulated medical waste increased alongside a 9% increase in patient days.

-UC San Diego Health was the proud recipient of a Practice Greenhealth Environmental Excellence Award in 2021.
+UC San Diego Health was the proud recipient of many Practice Greenhealth Awards in 2022.